AmberAusten/Elements-Of-Graphics/kav835_assignment1/README.txt

-open the kav835_assignment1.pde file and click 'Run' to display the image
+open assignment1.pde file and click 'Run' to display the image